Admissions

 Will the school charge any fees?

 ISA does not currently charge tuition fees.
-Parents will be expected to pay for school uniforms, PE and swimming wear, field trips, among others.
-(See ISA Brochure for more information.)
+Parents will be expected to pay for school uniforms, PE and swimming wear, field trips, among others. (please refer to the School Brochure on the Admissions page for more information.)

 Will employees whose children are admitted into ISA be eligible for the Newmont Educational Subsidy?